morrrisdetroit/quality-assurance-exercise/README.md

 ## Technical Exercise
 ### Overview
-We will evaluate your ability to automate tests and your aptitude to learn new technology.
+We will evaluate your ability to automate tests and your aptitude to learn new technology while doing exploratory testing.
+Every day visitors reach out to us on gstv.com.
+We would like your help automating the regression tests for the contact form you can find at [gstv.com/contact](http://gstv.com/contact).
+You should focus on testing both positive and negative test scenarios.
+We have provided you a solid start on a positive example.

 ### Installation
 You will be installing packages/software and running test from the command line.
 Start by downloading a copy of this repository onto your machine.